 Suggestions of a number of useful sources of information are listed below.
 It is useful to prioritize the list of sources and to verify the validity of the sources.

-References made available in electronic form
+5.1References (made) available in electronic form

 Ready access to already approved, translated terms